Learn Foundational Ethereum Topics with SQL

 The average number of blocks produced per day since 2016 is slightly above that number at 5,874.
 Alternatively, dividing 86400 seconds by 5874 average blocks comes out to 14.7 seconds or approximately one block every 15 seconds.

 Blocks are bounded in size.
-Each block has a gas limit which is collectively set by miners and the network to prevent arbitrarily large block size to be less of a strain on full node in terms of disk space and speed requirements (source).
+The maximum block size is dynamic and varies according to network demand between 12,500,000 and 25,000,000 units.
+Limits are required to prevent arbitrarily large block sizes putting strain on full nodes in terms of disk space and speed requirements (source).

 One way to conceptualize block gas limit is to think of it as the supply of available block space in which to batch transactions.
 The block gas limit can be queried and visualized from 2016 to present day: